EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 ## Technologies
 The programming language used for this project is Python 3.9.
 In addition, the following libraries were imported and used in the coding:
 1. Fire, 2.
 Questionary, 3. pathlib, 4. csv library

-Windows 10operating system used in executing the python coding.
+Windows 10 operating system was used in executing the python coding.
-git bash and VS code which has a built in CLI and libraries are used for the project.
+git bash and VS code whit a built in CLI and libraries were other technologies used to execute the project.

 This project leverages python 3.9 with the following packages: